 There is also an option of a circular needle hanging organizer with the mm sizing printed on it.Click to Learn More / Buy from Amazon

 There you go, lots of knitting needle storage ideas to help you organize your stash.
-With your collection all neat and organized, there are happy knitting days ahead!
+With your collection all neat and organized, happy knitting days ahead!